The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 A letter from behind the scenes on the third day of filming ‘Swallows and Amazons’ in 1973

-Mum kept her letters, my diaries and scrapbooks in a smart carrier bag.
+Mum kept all her letters, my diaries and scrapbooks in a smart carrier bag.
 It once contained an expensive velvet dress bought for me in Carnaby Street when we met Claude Whatham, the director of Swallows and Amazons back in April 1973

 1970’s English food ~

-The food at our guest house was talking its toll.
+The food at our guesthouse was talking its toll.
 It was not a good idea to feed children on packet soups and baked beans in the days when 35mm film stock was so extremely expensive.
 No one realised why, but the ingredients made Sten hyper-active, or as my mother put it, ‘causing a little hoo hah.’
 A visiting journalist wrote, ‘By the end of the day Roger, aged seven, had mown down the entire film crew using a hammer as a mock machine gun.
 He had fallen down several times and emerged with grazed knees all splattered with mud.’

 Location catering ~